Compatibility

 Java

-KordsKontrol requires Java 17 to run; but, to avoid to users to bother themselves by the installation of Java Runtime, I am using a packaging tool called JPackage to allow you to use KordsKontrol without having to install Java as a pre requisite.
+KordsKontrol requires Java 17 to run; but, to avoid to users to bother themselves by the installation of Java Runtime, I am using a packaging tool called JPackage to allow you to use KordsKontrol without having to install Java as a pre requisite (Windows and Mac).

-Still, in case you need it, the link to Java is there:
+Still, for Linux installation, or in case you need it, the link to Java is there:

 https://www.java.com/fr/download/